borgbase/vorta/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. Ubuntu]

 **Additional context**
-If appropriate include logs from
+If appropriate include logs.
+Can be found in Main Window > Misc Tab > Log.
-- Linux: `$HOME/.cache/Vorta/log`
-- macOS: `$HOME/Library/Logs/Vorta`